 It seems that no one is too young to become a victim of identity fraud.
 US credit card fraud statistics show that more than a million children had their identity stolen in 2017.
 Parents paid a staggering $540 million in identity theft costs in 2018.

 Two-thirds of child identity fraud victims were younger than 8 years old.
 ID theft is becoming a more prevalent problem since many kids establish an online identity at a very young age.
+That’s why it’s crucial that parents inform kids on how to stay safe online.

 A 2018 Javelin study found that 18% of reported identity fraud cases against minors were committed by a parent’s spouse or partner.